-In the United States of America “Andrew” is the 54th most popular first name and “Anderson” is the 12th most popular last name – there happen to be about 2.5k people in the USA named Andrew Anderson.
-That makes it reasonably unlikely that you’re actually looking to read about me, but feel free to do so anyway.
+In the United States of America alone “Andrew” is the 25th most common first name and “Anderson” is the 12th most common last name.
+There happen to be over 3k people in the USA named Andrew Anderson.
+On a global stage, that number is even larger.
+That makes it reasonably unlikely that you’re actually interested in reading about me, but, hey, feel free to do so anyway.

 My friends and family know me as Andrew D. Anderson, and you’ve wandered on to my personal website.
-As of 2019, my self-description includes the following unordered nouns: philosopher, writer, web designer, programmer, photographer, cook, wanna-be mathematician, traveler, husband.
+As of 2020, my self-description includes the following unordered nouns: philosopher, writer, programmer, photographer, cook, wanna-be mathematician, world traveler, blockchain enthusiast, and husband.

-I was born in 1987, or so they tell me – truth is, I can not personally recall anything at all happening that entire year.
+I was born in 1987, or so they tell me.
+The truth is – I can not personally recall anything at all happening that entire year.
 Apparently, I’m also an American born Californian, through absolutely no fault of my own.

-During that same time frame, I also acquired distastes for: mind-altering substances, large organizations of all kinds (including big corporations and big governments), and institutionalized education.
-I passionately disdain alcohol, narcotics, and large centralized organizations that run counter to personal freedoms and privacy.
+During that same time frame, I also acquired distastes for: mind-altering substances, large organizations of all kinds (big corporations and big governments especially), and institutionalized education.
+I passionately disdain alcohol, narcotics, and large centralized organizations that run counter to personal freedoms, privacy, and individual sovereignty.

 My time spent within educational institutions came to a grinding halt in 2010, when I was unceremoniously awarded my B.A. in Philosophy from The University of Chicago.
-(I’m not a fan of ceremonies, truly.)
+(I’ve never been a fan of ceremonies, truly.)

-I drive a hybrid, I find myself rarely take photographs with a dslr anymore, I primarily use Linux for computing, and I adore copper pans for cooking.
+I drive a hybrid, I’ve sold the DSLR I once took photos with, I primarily use Linux for computing, and I adore copper and well-seasoned cast iron pans for cooking.

 Several Myers-Briggs personality tests claim that I can be summed up with the following four letters: INTP.
 Although the second and fourth letters seem to be ever-so-slightly variable.

 I value solo contemplative time, but I’m not “shy”.
 I’m generally far removed from the mainstream media.
-I appreciate intelligence, wit, self-control, and silence.
+I appreciate intelligence, wit, self-control, silence, and concentration.